jonwaterschoot/plugdata-daisy-simple/01_install_setup_plugdata/03_custom_json_board/03_custom_json_board.md

 # Setting up a custom json file to describe your daisy pin setup

+## How is your hardware setup?

+It's not easy to provide a general custom json, as that's mostly not going to be the same setup as your unique build.

+For some general boards and devices there are presets available that you can select from the compile menu.

+When setting up your own device, you'll most likely start with a breadboarded or a kit like those from Synthux.

+Even if you plan to skip going the cpp / arduino route and start learning here it might be worthed to watch the build guides, as they proviidde some guidance in how to solder and how to connect.

+{: .new}
+> These basics are maybe enough to get you started:
+>
+>- ***connect Analog Ground AGND and Digital Ground DGND***
+>   - Synthux pcb's have shortcuts for this
+>
+>- depending on wether you have mono or stereo in and outputs, connect your jacks accordingly
+>
+>- use the Daisy seed pinout diagram to look up which pins you can use for your components (e.g. analog for potentiometers)
+    - most pages here each show the pins you can use, or [link to a spreadsheet]() that I made
+>

 ![Synthux Simple](img\Synthux_Simple_Daisy.jpg)
 <sub>So you've connected some potentiometers on the Synthux Simple matrix to the analog pins of the Daisy, now what? (picture from Synthux)</sub>